Skip to content

 Magaluf Flu

-According to reports, numerous Mallorca tourists have fallen ill with what is being called the "Magaluf flu."
+Reports indicate that numerous vacationers in Mallorca have fallen ill with what is being called the "Magaluf flu."
 Photo: Getty Images (Collage)

 Share article